 Deposit - A sum of money paid by the purchaser when making an offer to be held in trust by the vendor's agent, broker, lawyer or notary until the closing of the transaction.

-Fixed-Rate Mortgage - The mortgage interest rate is fixed for the term of the mortgage.
+Fixed-Rate Mortgage - The mortgage interest rate is locked-in for the term of the mortgage.

 Foreclosure - A process undertaken by lawyers where the lender obtains ownership of the property after the borrower has not made regular payments per the loan agreement.